bauerceptor/teach25-embedded-systems/_pages/Software-I/1 - Introduction to IoT/Exercise Solution.md

 ## Part A: Multiple Choice Questions

 ### 1. What does IoT stand for?

 **Answer: b) Internet of Things**

 **Explanation:** IoT stands for Internet of Things, which refers to the network of physical devices embedded with sensors, software, and other technologies that connect and exchange data with other devices and systems over the internet.

 ### 2. Which of the following is NOT a main component of IoT?

 **Answer: d) Manual Control**

 **Explanation:** The four main components of IoT are Sensors/Devices, Connectivity, Data Processing, and User Interface.
 Manual control contradicts the automated nature of IoT systems.

 ### 3. What is the primary purpose of sensors in an IoT system?

 **Answer: a) To collect data from the environment**

 **Explanation:** Sensors are the "eyes and ears" of IoT systems.
 They collect real-world data such as temperature, humidity, motion, light levels, and other environmental parameters.

 ### 4. Which connectivity technology is commonly used for long-range IoT applications?

 **Answer: c) LoRaWAN**

 **Explanation:** LoRaWAN (Long Range Wide Area Network) is specifically designed for long-range, low-power IoT applications, making it ideal for connecting devices over large distances.

 ### 5. In which IoT vertical would smart traffic management systems be classified?

 **Answer: c) Smart Transportation**

 **Explanation:** Smart traffic management systems fall under Smart Transportation, which focuses on optimizing transportation networks, reducing congestion, and improving safety.

 ## Part B: Short Answer Questions

-### 1. Define IoT and explain its significance in modern technology.
+### 1. Define IoT and explain its significance in modern technology

 **Answer:** IoT (Internet of Things) is a network of interconnected physical devices, vehicles, buildings, and other objects embedded with sensors, software, and network connectivity that enables them to collect and exchange data.

 **Significance:**

 - **Automation:** Reduces need for human intervention in routine tasks
 - **Efficiency:** Optimizes resource usage and operational processes
 - **Data-driven decisions:** Provides real-time insights for better decision making